Williams Study Away Basics

 - Talk with students who have studied abroad in the country or program in which you are interested.
 A list of students who have recently returned from abroad.

-- Once you have an idea of where you wish to go, meet with Dean McKeon to discuss your plans.
+- Once you have an idea of where you wish to go, meet with Dean McKeon by January 1 to discuss your plans.
 Walk-in hours are posted on the website or call for an appointment if these hours are not convenient for you.

 - Submit the Study Away Questionnaire before you meet with Dean McKeon so she can review and discuss it with you.